Logo

 Amsterdam

 Amsterdam is notably cheaper than Paris — hotel prices, restaurants, and activities all cost meaningfully less.
-The I Amsterdam City Card gives genuinely good value for museum access.
 Paris's budget potential is real (many museums are free) but the city's premium accommodation market pushes average costs above Amsterdam's.

 The Verdict